Tokihayate Hideki: Early career

 He joined Tokitsukaze stable where two alumni of Tokyo University of Agriculture (Yutakayama and Shōdai) were already wrestling.
 He was given the shikona, or ring name, Tokisakae (時栄), which is a name composed of a kanji from the name of his stable (時) and a kanji from his real name (栄).
 He shared the same introductory ceremony as Kitanowaka.

 Then in jonokuchi, he lost his second match with a defeat to Kitanowaka, which eliminated Tokisakae from the title race although he also finished with a score of 6–1.
 In jonidan, Tokisakae won all his matches and went on to win the championship, defeating Kitanowaka on Day 7 and beating former makuuchi-ranked wrestler Homarefuji on the final day.
 Tokisakae stagnated in makushita for three years.
 In March 2021, however, he was promoted to makushita 15, a position usually allowing promotion to the jūryō division in the event of a championship win.
 Despite winning 6 in a row, Tokisakae was beaten on the final day by then-former komusubi Abi, who was making his comeback after a three-tournament suspension.
 In September 2021, he withdrew from competition after suffering a muscle tear in his left thigh.
 In 2022, he changed his shikona to Tokihayate (時疾風), keeping the reference to his stable but incorporating the kanji for speed (疾) and wind (風) to symbolise his desire for a lively style.

 In 2023, he secured promotion to the jūryō division with a narrow kachi-koshi score.
 His promotion makes Tokihayate the first new sekitori from Miyagi Prefecture in 28 years, since the first promotion of Gojōrō in July 1995, and the first sekitori in the prefecture since Gojōrō lost that status for the July 2005 tournament.
 Tokihayate immediately lost his sekitori status, however, recording a 6–9 score in his first jūryō tournament.
 In his next tournament, he bounced back and won the makushita division championship with a perfect score, notably beating upper-division wrestler Chiyonoumi on Day 1 and Ōnosato on Day 5.
 At the January 2024 tournament, Tokihayate recorded his best score since his debut as a sekitori with a run of seven consecutive wins from the first day of the tournament, and by earning a tenth victory, beating Tōhakuryū on Day 14; placing him in a position for potential promotion to makuuchi for the May tournament.
-The promotion didn't happen, however, and Tokihayate competed at the highest rank in the jūryō division for the March tournament, achieving his then-highest rank.
+The promotion did not happen, however, and Tokihayate competed at the highest rank in the jūryō division for the March tournament, achieving his then-highest rank.
 On the final day of the same tournament, he scored an eighth victory (kachi-koshi) over Shirokuma, acquiring the virtual certainty of promotion to makuuchi.